nilq/clsp/README.md

 # CLSP

-Attempt at training a proper CLSP (speech-CLIP).
+Attempt at training a proper speech-CLIP.

 ## Roadmap